-Floyd Mayweather is 43 years old.
-He’ll turn 44 just four days after this fight is scheduled to take place.
-He hasn’t boxed in any organized capacity since a laughable exhibition “win” two years ago against young kickboxing champ Tenshin Nasukawa that barely lasted two minutes.
+Floyd Mayweather is 44 years old and hasn’t boxed in any organized capacity since a laughable exhibition “win” two years ago against young kickboxing champ Tenshin Nasukawa that barely lasted two minutes.

 That said, he’s a former five-division world champion who retired with a perfect 50-0 professional record and arguably the best defensive skills in the history of boxing.